Ford Hunger March: The Hunger March

-March 7 was bitterly cold.
-A crowd estimated at between 3,000 and 5,000 gathered near the Dearborn city limits, about one mile from the Ford plant.
+On March 7, a crowd estimated at between 3,000 and 5,000 gathered near the Dearborn city limits, about one mile from the Ford plant.
 The Detroit Times called it "one of the coldest days of the winter, with a frigid gale whooping out of the northwest".
 Marchers carried banners reading "Give Us Work", "We Want Bread Not Crumbs", and "Tax the Rich and Feed the Poor".
 Albert Goetz gave a speech, asking that the marchers avoid violence.
-The march proceeded peacefully along the streets of Detroit until it reached the Dearborn city limits.
+The march proceeded peacefully along the streets of Detroit to the Dearborn city limits.

 There, the Dearborn police attempted to stop the march by firing tear gas into the crowd and hitting marchers with clubs.
 One officer fired a gun in the direction of the marchers.
-The unarmed crowd scattered into a field covered with stones and threw them at police.
-The angry marchers regrouped and advanced nearly one mile toward the plant.
+The unarmed crowd scattered into a field and from there threw stones at the police.
+The marchers regrouped then and advanced nearly one mile toward the plant.
 There, two fire engines sprayed cold water onto the marchers from an overpass.
-The police were joined by Ford security guards and shot into the crowd.
-Marchers Joe York (20), Kalman Leny (26), and Joe DeBlasio (31) were killed, and at least 22 others were wounded by gunfire.
+The police were joined by Ford security guards and fired into the crowd.
+Marchers Joseph York (20), Kalman Leny (26), and Joseph DeBlasio (31) were killed, and at least 22 others were wounded by gunfire.

 The leaders canceled the march and began an orderly retreat.
 Harry Bennett, head of Ford security, drove up in a car, opened a window, and fired a pistol into the crowd.
-Immediately, the car was pelted with rocks, and Bennett was injured.
+Immediately, his car was pelted with rocks, and Bennett was injured.
 He exited the car and continued firing at the retreating marchers.
 Dearborn police and Ford security men opened fire with machine guns on the retreating marchers.
-Joe Bussell (16) was killed, dozens more men were wounded, and Bennett was hospitalized.
+Joseph Bussell (16) was killed, dozens more men were wounded, and Bennett was hospitalized.

-About 25 Dearborn police officers were injured by thrown rocks and other debris, but none by gunfire.
+About 25 Dearborn police officers were injured by thrown rocks and other debris, none by gunfire.